jsb-invoke/project_ghost/README.md

 Key features include:
 * **Voice Commands**: Users can open applications like Outlook, YouTube, Jira, or project dashboards using simple voice commands.
 * **Task Management**: The assistant facilitates daily task management by allowing users to check urgent items, input time into Projector timesheets, and access important notifications.
-* **Interactive Features**: The assistant includes interactive elements like a mini-game ("Catch the Apples") that users can engage with during break times, making usage enjoyable.
 * **Natural Language Processing**: Leveraging speech recognition, the assistant interprets user queries and responds dynamically to specific needs, enhancing user experience.

 ## Implementation